RobusGauli/mx.sh/README.md

 * Shell command such as htop, cal, date, python, etc to run on different panes.
 * Working directory for each pane.

 This will give you a basic overview of how configuration is defined.
 You could extend this configuration to  have as many number of windows and panes as you wish.
 You could also run multiple commands by delimiting using `\n`.
-Typical example could be initiating vpn connection and starting virtual environment for your python development.
+Typical example would be initiating vpn connection and starting virtual environment for your python development.

 Below is the sample configuration using **yaml**
 ```yaml